spacetelescope/PASTIS/README.md

 # PASTIS
 Sweet liquor from the south of France.

 In this repo though, PASTIS is an algorithm for analytical contrast predictions of coronagraphs on segmented telescopes, developed and published in Leboulleux et al. (2018) and Laginja et al. (2020, submitted).

+This release brings significant updates especially in the PASTIS matrix calculations, which is now multiprocessed.
+We also take advantage of the fact that the PASTIS matrix is symmetrical, which allows us to calcualte only half of the contrast matrix, including the diagonal, before calculating the PASTIS matrix.

-This readme provides quick instructions to get PASTIS results for the LUVOIR-A telescope, as well as more detailed info about the code.
+This readme provides quick instructions to get PASTIS results for the LUVOIR-A telescope, as well as more detailed info about the code and other telescopes it suppoerts.
 For further info, contact the author under `iva.laginja@lam.fr`.

 ## Table of Contents